Back to network

 Lori is an avid reader, cyclist, and prohibition-era cocktail enthusiast.
 Whatever she is doing, Stan Lee, her precocious cat, is often nearby.

-Paul's main interest in applying Prosocial is in the context of schools.
-He is currently working with a large Catholic K-12 school to implement Prosocial for the teachers and eventually, the students.
+Paul's main interest in applying Prosocial is in the context of sustainability and education.
+He regularly works iwth community groups, schools, universities and is currently working with a large Catholic K-12 school to implement Prosocial for the teachers and eventually, the students.
 He is also engaged in a large project exploring how School Principal wellbeing might be improved through methods such as Prosocial.

 Steve is Nevada Foundation Professor in the Department of Psychology at the University of Nevada.
 His career has focused on an analysis of the nature of human language and cognition and the application of this to the understanding and alleviation of human suffering and the promotion of human growth.